• As low as $139/Night

 • Apartment

-Oyster Bed is completely furnished, featuring air conditioning, impressive hard-wood floors, a 30” flat-screen TV, and high speed internet.
+Oyster Bed is entirely furnished, featuring air conditioning, impressive hard-wood floors, a 30” flat-screen TV, and high speed internet.
 The kitchenette has a mini-refrigerator/freezer, coffee-maker, microwave, silverware/dinnerware, and basic kitchen goods.

 Keywords: Loft, apartment